peteroupc/peteroupc.github.io/randomfunc.md

 ## Non-Uniform Distributions

 Some applications need to choose random items or numbers such that some of them are more likely to be chosen than others.
-This section describes how to use the [uniform random number methods](#Uniform_Random_Numbers) to generate random numbers that follow a non-uniform statistical distribution.
-(Some of the techniques in this section discuss ways to generate data uniformly at random;
+Most of the the techniques in this section show how to use the [uniform random number methods](#Uniform_Random_Numbers) to generate such  random items or numbers.
-they're included here because they often involve non-uniform distributions.)

 <a id=Discrete_Weighted_Choice></a>
 ### Discrete Weighted Choice

-The discrete weighted choice method is used to choose a random item from among a collection of them with separate probabilities of each item being chosen.
+The discrete weighted choice method generates a random item from among a collection of them with separate probabilities of each item being chosen.

 The following pseudocode takes a single list `weights`, and returns the index of a weight from that list.
 The greater the weight, the more likely its index will be chosen.
 (Note that there are two possible ways to generate the random number depending on whether the weights are all integers or can be fractional numbers.)
 Each weight should be 0 or greater.